ximinng/PyTorch-SVGRender/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PyTorch-SVGRender documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Pytorch-SVGRender** is the go-to library for state-of-the-art differentiable rendering methods for image vectorization.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.